China says move to field Galwan Valley soldier in Winter Olympic torch relay met 'standards' | Law-Order

 - China

-Amid widespread criticism over its move to field a PLA soldier involved in the border clash with Indian soldiers at the Galwan Valley in 2020 as a torchbearer for the Winter Olympics, China said on Monday that his selection met the ''standards'' to pick up participants for the event and it should be viewed in an ''objective and rational light''.
+Amid widespread criticism over its move to field a PLA soldier involved in the border clash with Indian soldiers at the Galwan Valley in 2020 as a torchbearer for the Winter Olympics, China said on Monday that his selection met the ''standards'' to pick up participants for the event and asked the relevant parties to refrain from making ''politicised interpretation''.

 China in a provocative move fielded Qi Fabao, the regimental commander of the People's Liberation Army (PLA), who was injured during the June 2020 clash in the Galwan Valley in eastern Ladakh, as a torchbearer for the Olympics Games Torch Relay, which led India to diplomatically boycott the opening ceremony of the games on Friday.